Rectal Bleeding

 How is rectal bleeding diagnosed?

-Through physical exam, medical history, and tests like colonoscopy or sigmoidoscopy.
+Diagnosis typically involves a physical exam, medical history, and tests such as colonoscopy or sigmoidoscopy.

 Can rectal bleeding be treated at home?

-Mild cases may be managed with self-care, but medical attention is often necessary.
+Mild cases may be managed with home remedies such as increasing fiber intake and staying hydrated, but medical attention is often necessary.

-If bleeding is heavy, or accompanied by severe abdominal pain, dizziness, or fainting.
+Seek medical attention if the bleeding is heavy, persistent, or accompanied by other concerning symptoms such as severe abdominal pain or difficulty breathing.

 If you have any feedback, please get in touch.